Display content in more detail: focus mode and full screen mode

 Use the Fit to page or Fit to screen option to display your dashboard or report at the largest size possible without resorting to scrollbars.

-Sometimes you don't care about scrollbars, but want the dashboard to fill the entire width of the available space.
+Sometimes you don't care about scrollbars, but you want the dashboard to fill the entire width of the available space.
 Select the Fit to width button.

 In full screen reports, use these arrows to move between the pages in the report.
 Each page will display in full screen mode.
 Full screen mode will persist until you exit full screen mode.

 To exit full screen mode, select the Exit full screen icon.

 Work in focus mode

 Focus mode is available for dashboard tiles and report visuals.

-To open a dashboard tile in focus mode, hover over a dashboard tile or report visual, select More options (...) and choose Open in focus mode.
+To open a dashboard tile in focus mode, hover over a tile, select More options (...) and choose Open in focus mode.

 To open a report visual in focus mode, hover over the visual and select the Focus mode icon.

 The visual opens and fills the entire canvas.
 Notice that your report canvas still has a Filters pane that you can use to interact with the visual.
 The Filters pane can be collapsed.

 Explore further by modifying the filters and looking for interesting discoveries in your data.
-As a business user, you can't add new filters, change the fields being used in the visuals, or create new visuals.
+In reading view, you can't add new filters, change the fields being used in the visuals, or create new visuals.
 However, you can interact with the existing filters, cross-filter, pin, subscribe, comment, and much more.

 Leave focus mode and return to the dashboard or report by selecting either Exit focus mode or Back to report (in the upper left corner of the visual).

 Considerations and troubleshooting

 - When using focus mode with a visual in a report, you can view and interact with all filters: Visual level, Page level, Drillthrough, and Report level.

 - When using focus mode with a visual on a dashboard, you'll be able to view and interact with only the Visual level filter.